 Q: Whats the difference between Full Spectrum and CBD only?

-A: The Difference between Full Spectrum and CBD only, is that the Full Spectrum has .03 % THC along with the other 113 cannabinoids found in the cannabis plant.
+A: The Difference between Full Spectrum and CBD only, is that the Full Spectrum has .03 % THC along with the other 113 cannabinoids found in the cannabis plant as well as all of the terpenes antioxidents, protein and vitamins found in hemp oil.
 The .03% THC helps the CBD and the other active cannabinoids found in our products to enact the entourage effect, which helps a lot more than the CDB (cannabidiol) isolate alone.
 CBD is a major cannabinoid that makes up 40% of the natural occurring cannabinoids extracted from the plant.